swmcc/blog/README.md

 ## TODO

-- Add entries remaining enteries from 2002-2009
+- Add entries remaining enteries from 2005-2009
 - Amend enteries to have categories
+- Tidy front page to be more relevant and have proper archives